Detecting Propaganda Techniques in Code-Switched Social Media Text: Dataset

-In the event of a conflict, where both annotators have different labels or spans, they will work together to resolve the conflict.
-The conflict resolution process involves reviewing the propaganda class definitions that are under conflict, discussing the relevance of the propaganda class for that particular example, and cross-questioning each other to determine whether to include or exclude the propaganda class.
-If a consensus is reached, the example is approved and added to the dataset.
+In the event of a conflict, where both annotators had different labels or spans, they worked together to resolve the conflict.
+The conflict resolution process involved reviewing the propaganda class definitions that were under conflict, discussing the relevance of the propaganda class for that particular example, and cross-questioning each other to determine whether to include or exclude the propaganda class.
+If consensus was reached, the example was approved and added to the dataset.
 However, if the conflict cannot be resolved, the example is discarded.
-To ensure accuracy and prevent fundamental errors, regular discussions between annotators and domain experts are conducted.
-These discussions are crucial to maintain the quality of the dataset, and they help to identify any errors or omissions that may have occurred during the annotation process.
-The main reason why two annotations of the same example would differ was due to the fact that one of the annotators missed a technique.
-There were rarely any disagreements after the conflict was discussed by both annotators.
-This process is repeated for all the examples in the dataset.
-Once all examples in the dataset are annotated, a quick iteration over all the examples is conducted a second time.
-The purpose of this iteration is to ensure consistency in labeling the spans and propaganda classes.
-In this iteration, annotators are allowed to see the labels they made in the first iteration to ensure uniformity in decision-making while labeling the spans and propaganda classes.
+To ensure accuracy and to prevent fundamental errors, regular discussions between annotators and domain experts were conducted.
+These discussions were crucial to maintain the quality of the dataset, and they helped to identify potenial errors during the annotation process.
+The main reason why two annotations of the same example would differ was primarily because one of the annotators missed a technique instance.
+There were rarely disagreements after the conflict was discussed between both annotators.
+This process was repeated for all the examples in the dataset.
+Then, a quick double-check over all examples was conducted.
+The purpose of this iteration is to ensure consistency in labeling the spans and the propaganda classes.
+In this iteration, annotators were allowed to see the labels they made in the first iteration to ensure uniformity in decision-making while labeling the spans and the propaganda classes.

-To annotate code-switched text, we build a web-based platform using Flask and HTML.
-We decide to create our own platform instead of using existing open-source ones because it allowed us to add custom functionality.
-Other works, such as those in \citep{dimitrov-etal-2021-detecting}, use PyBossa\footnote{\url{https://pybossa.com/}} for their annotation needs.
-Alternatives to PyBossa include Label Studio\footnote{\url{https://labelstud.io/}} and INCEpTION\footnote{\url{https://inception-project.github.io/}}.
-Although each of these annotation tools were powerful, we found some potential issues with them, such as limited customizability, lack of documentation, a steep learning curve, or a requirement for a paid subscription.
+To annotate code-switched text, we built a web-based platform.
+Snapshots of the interface are shown in Appendix~\ref{sec:appendix_web_annotation_platform}.
+Other work, like \citep{dimitrov-etal-2021-detecting}, used PyBossa\footnote{\url{https://pybossa.com/}} for annotation.
+Alternatives to PyBossa include Label Studio\footnote{\url{https://labelstud.io/}} and INCEpTION.\footnote{\url{https://inception-project.github.io/}} Although these annotation tools are powerful, we found some potential issues with them, such as limited customizability, lack of documentation, a steep learning curve, or a requirement for a paid subscription.